kherin/example_package_kherin/README.md

 # Example Package

-### A playground project used while about python packaging and distribution.
+### A playground project used while learning about python packaging and distribution.
 See: https://packaging.python.org/en/latest/tutorials/packaging-projects/